Shougo/ddc.vim/README.md

 # ddc.vim

-Note: It is beta version!!
-But it is almot stable version.
+Note: It is still beta version.
+But it is almost stable.

 > Dark deno powered completion framework for neovim/Vim8